damon-murdoch/emerald-battle-revolution/README.md

 Please see below for the Dragapult Emerald project changelog.
 For changes related to the PokeEmerald Expanded project, please see the [PokeEmerald Changelog](./CHANGELOG.md).

 ### Ver.
+0.1.1

+Updated TM behavior based on [this](https://github.com/pret/pokeemerald/wiki/Infinite-TM-usage) tutorial, now infinitely reusable and cannot be sold / bought more than once.
+Text references to TMs have now been updated to reflect new behavior.
+Replacing a move with a new move will no longer refresh the PP for the move slot

+### Ver.
 0.1.0

 Implemented [Poryscript](https://github.com/huderlem/poryscript) to build pipeline, converted all pre-existing map script.inc files to .pory format, removed running shoes event when returning to Littleroot town and enabled running shoes flags by default when exiting the truck, Added National Dex upgrade to initial Birch Pokedex event, as well as the battle key items (Mega Ring, Z Power Ring, Dynamax Band), Added follow-up event where these items can be recieved instead of they are missed initially (for migrated save files).
 Modified EXP.Share to use Gen 6+ behavior (Key item, affects all party members, can be toggled on or off.)

 ### Ver.
 0.0.6